The Dorset Coast

 The Jurassic Coast of England

-The Dorset Coast, located to the south of England on the English Channel, runs from Lymme Regis in the west, past Old Harry Rocks in Purbeck to Highcliffe in the east.
+The Dorset Coast, located in the south of England on the English Channel, runs from Lyme Regis in the west, past Old Harry Rocks in Purbeck to Highcliffe in the east.
 Excluding the shoreline of Poole Harbour, the Dorset coastline is 142 kilometres (88 mi) long.

 Use the images below to explore related GeoTopics.